aliasboink/website_blog/content/posts/argocd_and_gitea/index.md

 - kubeadm
 - and more...

 Two of these are best fit for local development (`minikube` and `kind`).
 The rest are a good depending on what you want.
-I didn't study all of them in-depth, but briefly gave them a look and flipped a coin that landed on `k3s`.
+I didn't verify all of them in-depth, but briefly investigated it and landed on `k3s`.
 The official documentation is nice and comprehensive with simple illustrations.
 Great documentation is slowly becoming of the major reasons why I like a new technology..
 It's advertisment for IoT deployments - it fits the bill just fine.

 The installation itself was quite easy using the [official documentation](https://docs.k3s.io/installation).
 There were a couple of hiccups that were easily fixed.